All Episodes

 We're like, all right, we term limit him.

-You know what call it whatever you want, the deep state, the bureaucracy, because one of the the researchers pointed out that when you're constantly rolling over new faces that are elected, who are the only people who know how to move bills and how to grease the skids?
+Because one of the researchers pointed out that when you're constantly rolling over new faces that are elected, who are the only people who know how to move bills and how to grease the skids?

 The staffers and the bureaucrats.